airtai/fastagency/docs/docs/en/user-guide/ui/mesop/basics.md

         Instiantiate the [**`FirebaseAuth`**](../../../../api/fastagency/ui/mesop/auth/firebase/FirebaseAuth.md) with Google as the sign-in method and pass the Firebase configuration.

         !!! note
             Currently, [**Firebase**](https://firebase.google.com){target="_blank"} is the only supported authentication provider, with Google as the available sign-in method.
-Future releases will introduce more sign-in options within Firebase and expand support for additional authentication providers.
+Future releases will introduce more sign-in options within Firebase.

-        - The `**allowed_users**` parameter:

-            The `allowed_users` parameter controls access to the application, with the following options:
+        - The `allowed_users` parameter controls access to the application, with the following options:

             - String (`str`):